-- evaluation and assessment services:
+- 1. evaluation and assessment services;

-- applied behavior analysis;
+- 2. applied behavior analysis;

-- behavior training and behavior management;
+- 3. behavior training and behavior management;

-- speech therapy;
+- 4. speech therapy;

-- occupational therapy;
+- 5. occupational therapy;

-- physical therapy; or
+- 6. physical therapy; or

-- Habilitation services, limited to children ages 0 to 21 with a diagnosis of autism spectrum
+- 7. Habilitation Services, limited to children ages 0 to 21 with a diagnosis of Autism Spectrum Disorder; or

-- medications or nutritional supplements used to address symptoms of autism spectrum disorder.
+- 8. medications or nutritional supplements used to address symptoms of Autism Spectrum Disorder.